LautaroAyosa/gym-app/README.md

 - Support user accounts and customization with authentication.
 - Let users determine the frequency and preferred scheduling of their workouts.
 - More...

+### What I want the app to be able to do
+###### Chapter 1
+- Let me save my exercises and the amount of wheight that I use on each one.
+- Save a record of the days that I've been to the gym and what exercises I've done.
+- Support accounts with authentication (2FA if possible), so more people can use the app.
+- Create a mobile aplication using React Native and Expo.

+###### Chapter 2